Questions and Answers

 - The views of the local communities, the Tribe or the state; and,

 - The reputation and credibility of the prospective purchaser.

-For those interested in viewing detailed criteria that RACER will consider when evaluating sales and lease opportunities, click here.
+For those interested in viewing detailed criteria that RACER will consider when evaluating sales opportunities, click here.

 How soon will these properties have new businesses and new jobs?

 The RACER Trust and the local communities where these properties are located share a common interest: We want safe and effective environmental cleanups conducted as quickly as possible, and we want new jobs developed and economic activity restored as quickly as possible.
 RACER is already working to identify qualified, responsible buyers for these properties.
 In addition, RACER is planning and carefully conducting environmental cleanups, in conjunction with state and federal regulatory agencies.
 Progress on these endeavors will likely vary by property.

 What does RACER do with sales proceeds?